-The homeless crisis response system aspires to achieve an optimized level of system performance for each system core function and for each distinct subpopulation served by the system (i.e., families with children, single adults, youth, veterans) in line with our overall goal and guiding principles.
+The homeless crisis response system aspires to achieve an optimized level of system performance for each system core function and for each distinct subpopulation served by the system (i.e., families with children, pregnant women, single adults, youth, veterans) in line with our overall goal and guiding principles.
 Achievement of these goals is affected by available resources, use of evidence-based practices, fidelity to service standards, high quality service delivery, and sound management.

-Function Goal Indicators Prevent Homelessness is prevented whenever possible ✓ Low number of people newly homeless Shelter People are not unsheltered due to lack of decent, safe shelter ✓ Low number of unsheltered ✓ Low length of time Re-House Homeless episodes are brief People are successfully re- housed People do not return to homelessness homeless ✓ High positive housing outcomes ✓ Low returns to targeted prevention ✓ Low returns to Stabilize & Connect People have coordinated and direct access to services and supports they need ✓ High client satisfaction
+Function Goal Indicators Prevent Homelessness is prevented whenever possible ✓ Low number of people newly homeless ✓ Low number of Shelter People are not unsheltered due to lack of decent, safe shelter unsheltered ✓ Low length of time homeless Re-House Homeless episodes are brief.
+People are successfully re- housed.
+People do not return to homelessness ✓ High positive housing outcomes ✓ Low returns to targeted prevention ✓ Low returns to homelessness ✓ High client satisfaction Stabilize & Connect People have coordinated and direct access to services and supports they need